This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 rpc RouteChat(stream RouteNote) returns (stream RouteNote) {}

-Our .proto file also contains protocol buffer message type definitions for all the request and response types used in our service methods - for example, here’s the Point
+Our .proto file also contains protocol buffer message type definitions for all the request and response types used in our service methods - for example, here’s the Point message type:

 // Points are represented as latitude-longitude pairs in the E7 representation